Winter & Spring in Rocky Mountain National Park

-Before heading out, make sure to check weather and avalanche conditions.
+Before heading out, make sure to check the weather and avalanche conditions.
 Dress in warm layers, wear waterproof boots, and bring a pack with extra food, water, dry socks, sunscreen, and even a fire-starting kit, as conditions can be very changeable.
 Call the park Information Office for the latest information: (970) 586-1206.

 It’s one thing to see a moose on TV, and another to have one cross your path—probably one of the greatest wildlife bucket-list moments you can experience.
-The very best place to find moose are in the Kawunceeche Valley near the Colorado River.
+The very best place to find moose is in the Kawunceeche Valley near the Colorado River.

 You might easily spot them by spotting those who spotted them first—look out for “moose jams,” or cars parked on the side of the road, indicating there’s something big nearby!
 Moose love the low-lying valleys and wet areas near lakes, including Timber Creek Campground and Lulu City trail.